Vietnam locates in the intrinsic region of the Northern Hemisphere, so the influence of wind in the Northern Hemisphere operates year-round.

 The winter monsoon has operation time from November to April next year, moving in the northeast direction, so it is called the northeast monsoon.

-The scope of the northeast monsoon comes from North Vietnam to Bach Ma Range in the central country.
+The scope of the northeast monsoon comes from North Vietnam to Bach Ma Range in Hue City.
 In the first half of winter, the weather is cold and dry, bringing a cold and prolonged winter in the North.
 The second half of the winter season is cold and humid, with drizzle rain in the coastal areas and the North and Central plains.

 Moving to the south, wind weakens, less cold, and almost stopped in the Bach Ma range.
 Thus, from Da Nang onwards, the wind blows in the Northeast direction strongly, dominating and causing rain for the Central Coast, while South Vietnam and the Central Highlands come in dry seasons.

 The duration of the summer monsoon season is from May to October with two winds blowing in the same southwest direction.